igingrich2028-cpu/Desky/readme.md

 6. After a few seconds, a drive should appear on your PC.
 If you can't find it, try unplugging other drives to help find it, or make sure you're using a USB-C cable that supports data.

 7. Ensure you have downloaded the latest software available for the project.
-It should be named something like: 'Desky_v1.0_software.uf2'
+It should be named something like: 'code.py'

-8. Drag-and-drop the .uf2 file onto the KB2040 drive.
-Upon successfully copying, the drive should eject by itself, reboot, and then re-attach your pc.
+8. Navigate into KB2040 drive on your PC.
+There should be a file in this drive named 'code.py'.
+Select this file and delete it.

+9. Copy the 'code.py' file from the Desky bundle release you downloaded.
+Paste it into the drive.

+10. Eject the drive and press the reset button on the KB2040.

+11. The Desky software should now succesfully be installed.

+# 3D Case

+As of now, files for a 3D printed case for Desky are in development and should be released shortly.